SaladTechnologies/salad-recipes/src/flux1-dev-ai-toolkit/readme.md

   - `KELPIE_API_KEY`: Your Kelpie API key
   - AWS Credentials that can access your storage.

+> Note this configuration costs $.496/hour/replica, plus any costs associated with your storage provider.
+In light testing, we found that a training job with 36 examples, 2000 training steps, and a batch size of 1 completed in just under an hour.

 You can also deploy using the API.
 To do this, you will need to create a container group using the `container-group.json` file in this directory.
 Modify `container-group.json` with your environment variables.
 You can use the following command to create the container group:

 ```bash